DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Two Approaches to DC Matrix-Valued Functions

-Many properties of real-valued DC functions can be easily extended to the case of componentwise DC matrix-valued functions.
-For example, a linear combination of componentwise DC functions is obviously componentwise DC.
-With the use of the well-known results of Hartman \cite{Hartman} one can easily see that the Hadamard and the Kronecker products of componentwise DC matrix-valued functions are componentwise DC.
-Furthermore, applying the representation of inverse matrix via adjugate matrix one can verify that if a function $F \colon \mathbb{R}^d \to \mathbb{S}^{\ell}$ is componentwise DC and for all $x \in \mathbb{R}^d$ the matrix $F(x)$ is invertible, then the inverse-matrix function $F^{-1}$ mapping $x$ to $(F(x))^{-1}$ is also componentwise DC.
+Many properties of real-valued DC functions can be easily extended to the case of componentwise DC matrix-valued mappings.
+For example, a linear combination of componentwise DC mappings is obviously componentwise DC.
+With the use of the well-known results of Hartman \cite{Hartman}, one can easily see that the Hadamard and the Kronecker products of componentwise DC matrix-valued mappings are componentwise DC, etc.

-Let us point out some connections between convex/DC and componentwise convex/DC matrix-valued functions.
+Let us point out some connections between convex/DC and componentwise convex/DC matrix-valued mappings.
 As Example~\ref{ex:NonconvexMatrixValuedFunc} demonstrates, componentwise convex matrix-valued functions need not be convex.
-On the other hand, from the fact that for any convex matrix-valued function $F$ the real-valued function $\langle z, F(\cdot) z \rangle$ is convex for all $z \in \mathbb{R}^{\ell}$ it follows that all diagonal components $F_{ii}(\cdot)$ of a convex matrix-valued function $F$ must be convex (put $z = e_i$ for every vector $e_i$ from the canonical basis of $\mathbb{R}^{\ell}$).
+On the other hand, from the fact that for any convex matrix-valued map $F$, the real-valued function $\langle z, F(\cdot) z \rangle$ is convex for all $z \in \mathbb{R}^{\ell}$ it follows that all diagonal components $F_{ii}(\cdot)$ of a convex matrix-valued map $F$ must be convex (put $z = e_i$ for every vector $e_i$ from the canonical basis of $\mathbb{R}^{\ell}$).
 However, non-diagonal components of $F$ need not be convex.

 \begin{example} Let $d = 1$, $\ell = 2$, and $F(x) = \left(\begin{smallmatrix} 0.5 x^2 & \sin x \\ \sin x & 0.5 x^2 \end{smallmatrix}\right)$.
 Then for all $z \in \mathbb{R}^2$ and $x \in \mathbb{R}$ one has